 Reproductive Health and Contraception Brief (OTSG Women's Health Service Line) This educational brief serves to ensure that all Servicewomen and their providers receive standardized education about contraception (birth control), including long-acting, reversible contraceptive (LARC) methods.

 The menstrual cycle is the monthly series of changes a woman's body goes through in preparation for the possibility of pregnancy.
-These helpful links will provide you with information to assist you with understanding your cycle and recognizing abnormal symptoms.
+Understand your cycle and recognize abnormal symptoms.

 Abnormal Uterine Bleeding

 (non-government) Abnormal uterine (womb) bleeding can occur as either a change in your normal menstrual period or bleeding in between your normal menses.